Human data annotation: behind the scenes of quality Gen AI

 Generative AI (GenAI) is unlocking a new frontier of possibilities —and transforming how we build AI.
-But even with large language models (LLMs) capable of labeling datasets at remarkable speed, the need for experienced human annotators and effective annotation guidelines is crucial for ensuring data quality.
+But even with large language models (LLMs) capable of labeling datasets at remarkable speed, the need for expert human data annotation and effective guidelines is crucial for ensuring data quality.

 However, the role of humans in GenAI goes beyond data annotation: it also involves curating, validating, and generating new data.